repseqio/protocols/DNA isolation from low cell numbers.md

 * Vortex
 * QIAGEN MinElute Columns (Cat No. 28004 or 28006)
 * 1.5 mL tubes
-* Set of automatic pipettes ranging from 10 uL and 1 mL
+* Set of automatic pipettes ranging from 10 µL and 1 mL

 Reagents
 -------------------------------